Svetlana Alliluyeva: Early life

 Svetlana Stalina was born on 28 February 1926.
 As her mother was interested in pursuing a professional career, Alexandra Bychokova was hired as a nanny to look after Alliluyeva and her older brother Vasily (born 1921).
 Alliluyeva and Bychokova became quite close, and remained friends for 30 years, until Bychokova died in 1956.

 On 9 November 1932, Alliluyeva's mother shot herself.
 To conceal the suicide, the children were told that she had died of peritonitis, a complication from appendicitis.
-It would be 10 years before they learned the truth of their mother's death.
+It would be 10 years before they learnt the truth of their mother's death.

-In 1933, Alliluyeva and Vasily began attending Moscow School No. 25; while Vasily was transferred to a new school in 1937, Alliluyeva would stay until 1943 when she graduated the 10th grade.
+In 1933, Alliluyeva and Vasily began attending Moscow School No. 25; although Vasily was transferred to a new school in 1937, Alliluyeva would stay until 1943, when she graduated from the 10th grade.
 At the school, Alliluyeva was given no special treatment, and was regarded simply as another student.

 Several other relatives of Alliluyeva were killed in the aftermath of the Great Purge, including her aunt Anna, and Anna's husband, Stanislav Redens, who was shot in January 1940.